COP3530/edugator-content/n-ary-trees/tries/lesson.md

 }
 ```

-__Note__: Even if a word appears in the trie, it may only be a prefix of another word.
-For example, if we insert the words `flower` and `float`, searching for `flo` will return `false` because it is not a complete word in the trie.
+__Note__: We previously stated that even if a key forms a valid word, we do not consider it to be a word unless it was explicitly inserted.
+Remember the example of the key `bun` in the trie example in the definition section.
+It forms a valid word but was not inserted, so it is only considered a prefix.

 <search_animation>

 ### Time complexity

-The time complexity for search is `O(min(n,l))` where `n` is the length of the target string and `l` is the length of the longest string in the trie.
+The time complexity for search is `O(n)` where `n` is the length of the target string.
 We must traverse each character in the string and check if the child node exists.
 If the string is not in the trie, we will stop traversing as soon as we reach a node that does not exist.
-If the string is in the trie, we will traverse all `n` characters otherwise we traverse at _most_ `l` characters.
+If the string is in the trie, we will traverse all `n` characters.

+## Deletion

+Trie deletion is not a common operation so we will not cover it in this lesson and is instead left as an exercise for the reader.
+However, delete is also an efficient operation with `O(n)` time complexity where `n` is the length of the target string.

 ## Conclusion